voxpupuli/puppet-k8s/REFERENCE.md

 ### <a name="K8s--Native_packaging"></a>`K8s::Native_packaging`

-@summary a type to describe native_packaging
+a type to describe Kubernetes native packaging methods

+* **Note** hyperkube is a legacy name for single-binary packages

 Alias of `Enum['package', 'tarball', 'loose', 'hyperkube', 'manual']`